akeneo/pim-helpcenter/content/md/connectivity/manage-your-connections.md

 ## The `Destination connection` flow type

-Choose this option for you connection whenever it represents a data flow that is mainly extracting product information from your PIM.
+Choose this option for your connection whenever it represents a data flow that is mainly extracting product information from your PIM.

 ::: info
 With this flow type, you can connect e-commerce platforms, publishing and syndication tools...